IamRam3/Hybrid_ALU/README.md

 1. **Arithmetic Unit** - Performs basic arithmetic operations like addition and subtraction.

 2. **Logical Unit** - Handles Boolean operations such as AND, OR, XOR, and NOT.

-## Literature Survey

-This section provides an overview of existing ALU designs and their performance trade-offs in terms of power, area, and delay.

 ## ALU Design